decert-me/rareskills-solana-course/src/en/chapter_29.md

 ## Summary

 Only the owner of a program can change its data.
-The owner of Solana programs is the BPFLoaderUpgradeable system program, so by default, the wallet that deployed the program cannot change the data (bytecode) stored in an account.
+The owner of Solana programs is the `BPFLoaderUpgradeable` system program, so by default, the wallet that deployed the program cannot change the data (bytecode) stored in an account.

 To enable upgrading programs, the Solana runtime embeds the wallet of the deployer into the bytecode of the program.
 It refers to this field as the “authority.”

 When the deploying wallet tries to upgrade the bytecode, the Solana runtime will check if the transaction signer is the authority.
-If the transaction signer matches the authority, then the BPFLoaderUpgradeable will update the bytecode of the program on behalf of the authority.
+If the transaction signer matches the authority, then the `BPFLoaderUpgradeable` will update the bytecode of the program on behalf of the `authority`.

 ## Addendum: converting base 58 to hex